 - A strength training circuit ranging from 12-21 minutes

-- A cardio challenge – any kind of cardio you want, and you can break it up into shorter sessions as well
+- 1-2, 15-minute cardio days – any kind of cardio you want, and you can break it up into shorter sessions as well

-And because you’re a reader of The Fit Careerist, you can grab it for 40% using the code LAUNCHWEEK40 until the end of May!
+And because you’re a reader of The Fit Careerist, you can grab it for 20% using the code THEFIX20 until 11:55 pm on November 1st, 2020!